Skip to main content

 Form 1229: Consent Form to Grant an Australian Visa to a Child Under 18

-Form 1229, known as the Consent Form to Grant an Australian Visa to a Child Under 18, is a supplementary document accompanying a primary visa application.
-It is referenced in the [Child Visa (offshore) (subclass 101)](/en/australia/visas/types/child-101) and [Child Visa (onshore) (subclass 802)] guides.
+Form 1229 (Consent Form to Grant an Australian Visa to a Child Under 18) is a supporting form filed with a main application, as described in the [Child Visa (offshore) (subclass 101)](/en/australia/visas/child-101) guide.

 • CHILD-101: Child Visa (offshore) (subclass 101)